 Partnering with the Product Owner and the Developers from my team, we had sessions to discuss the test results, exchange ideas, share inspiration, and conclude by agreeing on a direction for the design and the next tests.

 I created new designs and prototypes for the screen and in order to gather independent results I ran two separate usability tests, one per section of the screen.
-These tests showed an improvement on all usability metrics (time spent on task, average success, misclick rate, etc) and were complimented thanks to their clear communication.
+These tests showed an improvement on all usability metrics (time spent on task, average success, misclick rate, etc) and were complimented for their clear communication.

 The fourth usability test was the most important one, as I requested users to complete two different tasks on the old design and new design.
 The tasks were followed by a small set of questions about their opinions on the designs and ease of use.
 I wanted to find a solution that was easy but also pleasing to use.